How can such a tiny person create so much noise?? Sure, we all know kids can be noisy, but screaming! Why?

 Kids love to see your reaction and find it extremely funny when you jump.
-The result is that your toddler wants to do it again, and again, and again.
-Until they get bored of it…
+The result is that your toddler wants to do it again, again, and again until they get bored of it.

 Your Toddler Is Scared

-It could be that your toddler is genuinely scared, and this is the worst think about your toddler screaming.
+It could be that your toddler is genuinely scared, which is the worst thing about your toddler screaming.

-If your toddler is scared then you need to find the reason why.
+If your toddler is scared, you need to find the reason why.

 It Is Just A Phase